jewettaij/visfd/doc/doc_filter_mrc.md

 It can also be used local minima-finding, clustering, and [classic watershed segmentation](https://imagej.net/Classic_Watershed).
-The coordinates of the objects that are detected can be saved to a file for processing and refinement using 3rd-party software tools (including tools for surface smoothing and surface closure).
+The coordinates of the objects that are detected can be saved to text files for processing and refinement using popular 3rd-party software tools (including tools for surface smoothing and surface closure).
 The *filter_mrc* program can also apply simple filters to an 3D image (tomogram), and save the result as a new .mrc/.rec file.